 Granular fertilizers are little pellets of fertilizer that you can spread around your cucumber plants.
 As the name implies, they come as granules and can do quite well at providing nutrients to your plants.

 Liquid fertilizers act the fastest because the plant and soil microbes don’t need to break them down.
 Because they are fast-releasing, it can be easy to overdo it with these so test these out slowly.

-A water soluble fertilizer gets down to the plant’s roots fast and are great for fertilizing plants.
+A water-soluble fertilizer gets down to the plant’s roots fast and is great for fertilizing plants.
 This is my favorite liquid fertilizer.